gvwilson/sensibleadventures/short-stories/litany.md

 The next morning was cold and damp.
-The city hadn't seen a real snowstorm in years, and for all the jokes people made about how global warming might not be such a bad thing after all, George missed the crunch of fresh powder under his boots.
+The city hadn't seen a real snowstorm in years, and for all the jokes people made about how global warming might not be such a bad thing after all, George missed the crunch of fresh powder under her boots.

 The nurse met her at the door.
 "He's not himself right now," she said without preamble,.